-- Pack of bunch of little things (toys/snacks), wrap up each one individually and keep these with you for the journey.
+- Pack a bunch of little things (toys/snacks), wrap up each one individually and keep these with you for the journey.
 Also, try not to let the kids see the width and breadth of your selection of wrapped goodies and only give them one at a time to draw out the excitement/distraction for as long as possible.

 - Be chill.
 Let kids be kids.
 Don’t set yourself up for frustration by pretending they’ll act like little adults.
 Enjoy them for who they are.

-We also really liked this quote from Sue: “Remember that even though kids can be exhausting, you’ll miss these times when they’re gone (grown up)”.
+We also really liked this quote from Sue: “Remember that even though kids can be exhausting, you’ll miss these times when they’re gone (grown-up)”.

 This blog post was inspired by the tips from Kelly, Anne, Richard, Beverley, Tanya, Sue, and Ann from our Facebook page.
 Thank you so much to everyone who contributed ideas for this blog post!